 FMLA: Short for the federal Family and Medical Leave Act, which applies to employers who have more than fifty employees on their payroll.
-The FMLA guarantees employees up to twelve weeks unpaid time off from work to care for their own serious medical needs or those of their family members, or to bond with a newborn or newly adopted child, and prohibits employers from retaliating against those employees who ask about or take protected leave.
+The FMLA guarantees employees up to twelve weeks of unpaid time off from work to care for their own serious medical needs or those of their family members, or to bond with a newborn or newly adopted child and prohibits employers from retaliating against those employees who ask about or take protected leave.

 Hostile work environment: The basis for a type of harassment claim.
 Although most hostile work environment claims involve allegations of sexual harassment, a hostile work environment may be based on other protected characteristics, such as an employee’s race or religion.
-A hostile work is created where the presence of harassing behavior (in the case of sexual harassment this could include demeaning or sexual photographs, jokes, threats or overall workplace atmosphere) is so severe and pervasive that it creates an intimidating and offensive work environment, and actually alters the terms and conditions of employment.
+A hostile work is created where the presence of harassing behavior (in the case of sexual harassment this could include demeaning or sexual photographs, jokes, threats, or overall workplace atmosphere) is so severe and pervasive that it creates an intimidating and offensive work environment, and actually alters the terms and conditions of employment.

 Quid pro quo: A Latin phrase meaning something for something.
 Quid pro quo is a type of sexual harassment in which the harasser asks for a sexual favor in return for providing an employment benefit, such as a raise, continued employment, or other favorable treatment.

 Same-sex harassment: The type of harassment that occurs when a male sexually harasses a male, or a female sexually harasses a female.